LukeCarrier/moodle-ubiquitous/_docs/roles/app-saml/saml.md

 ### Caused by: Exception: Unable to validate Signature

-Potential causes:
+* Potential causes:
+  * Sometimes the meta data on the identity provider refreshes
+* Resolutions:

-* Sometimes the meta data on the identity provider refreshes - update the metadata of the identity provider on the service provider side (identity proxy)
+  * Update the metadata of the identity provider on the service provider side

+### Exception - Setting secure cookie on plain HTTP is not allowed.

+* Potential causes:
+  * Newer Moodle versions (3.2+) ship with the `secure cookies only` option turned on by default
+* Resolution:
+  * As an admin, turn off `secure cookies only` under `Site Administration -> Security -> HTTP security`